Healthy Homes Assessment Fairfield

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to make sure their Fairfield rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals are required to be completely in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to ensure that their Fairfield rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be fully compliant by 1 July 2024.

-We can assess your rental property to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager of any work needed to be completed. requirements to be done and offer an assessment report that includes all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about the work which requirements to be completed, and provide a report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Our company is completely independent assessors of rental properties, and are fully qualified to evaluate each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, and are fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6777